adi-candra/adi-candra/README.md

 - 👋 Hi, I’m @adi-candra
 - 👀 I’m interested in programing and DIY electronic
-- 🌱 I’m currently learning Python language
+- 🌱 I’m currently learning Python, C++, C# language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
-- 📫 How to reach me ...
+- 📫 How to reach me ? ->> just email me mangatok818@gmail.com

 <!---
 adi-candra/adi-candra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.